SlenderFox/GameEngine/README.md

 - stb_image.h ([Github](https://github.com/nothings/stb/blob/master/stb_image.h))
 - Assimp ([Github](https://github.com/assimp/assimp))

-It might be better to have the libraries as a github dependancy but idk how to do that so this will suffice for now
+It might be better to have the libraries as a github dependancy but idk how to do that so this will suffice for now.

 ## Notes
-Classes are used when inheritance is intended, structs are for when it is not Prefer composition over inheritance
+Classes are used when inheritance is intended, structs are for when it is not.
+Prefer composition over inheritance.

 ## Ideas
-- When application launches, don't steal focus and mouse
+- When application launches, don't steal focus and mouse.